davpoolechem/NaN-Demo/README.md

 To be used for CDS Wednesday group programming project.

 # How to use
-- Method #1: Run `python3 nan.py a b c`, where a. b and c are either 0 or 1.
+- Method #1: Run `python3 nan.py a b c`, where a, b and c are either 0 or 1.
 Setting a = 1 will execute Demo #1 from above, b = 1 will execute Demo #2 from above,
 and c = 1 will execute Demo #3 from above.